 When working with our clients we sign a contract where all the intellectual property to be generated during the R&D and engineering development belongs to the customer.

 Yes.
-As a reputable company we make sure that all discussions with our clients and all information regarding your invention, idea and other proprietary information kept confidential.
-We are a highly professional design and engineering firm, so we’re very good at keeping your information strictly confidential!
-Please follow this page to request the free NDA template.
+As a highly professional design and engineering firm, we make sure that all discussions with our clients and all information regarding your invention, idea and other proprietary information are kept confidential.

 Typically, early stage startups (at a pre-seed stage) use four sources of funding: